-Home / Trivia / Special guest at Rashtrapati Bhavan?
+Home / Uncategorized / Special guest at Rashtrapati Bhavan?
 Strange animal seen strolling during oath taking ceremony

 Special guest at Rashtrapati Bhavan?
 Strange animal seen strolling during oath taking ceremony